igorcosta/Github-challenge/README.md

 ### Features:

 - Listens for organization events to know when a repository has been created.
-- When a repository is created under the organisation, triggers an automated process to protect the master branch of the repository using minimum number of pull review.
+- When a repository is created under the organization, triggers an automated process to protect the master branch of the repository using a minimum number of pull reviews.
-- Then notify your Github user account with an @mention using Github issue within the repository, highlights the details of what protection were added to the branch.
+- Then notify your Github user account with an @mention using Github issue within the repository, highlights the details of what protection was added to the branch.

 ### Requirements